sujatasaini/Kuzushiji-DropBlock/README.md

 cd Kuzushiji-DropBlock
 ```

-## DCNN-DropBlock Algorithm's flow :ocean:
+## DCNN-DropBlock Algorithm's flow
 ![Algorithm](https://raw.githubusercontent.com/sujatasaini/Kuzushiji-DropBlock/master/DropBlock.png)

-## Dataset :file_folder:
+## Dataset

-**Kuzushiji-MNIST** is a drop-in replacement for the MNIST dataset (28x28 grayscale, 70,000 images), provided in the original MNIST format as well as a NumPy format.
+:file_folder: **Kuzushiji-MNIST** is a drop-in replacement for the MNIST dataset (28x28 grayscale, 70,000 images), provided in the original MNIST format as well as a NumPy format.
 Since MNIST restricts us to 10 classes, we chose one character to represent each of the 10 rows of Hiragana when creating Kuzushiji-MNIST.

 Kuzushiji-MNIST contains 70,000 28x28 grayscale images spanning 10 classes (one from each column of [hiragana](https://upload.wikimedia.org/wikipedia/commons/thumb/2/28/Table_hiragana.svg/768px-Table_hiragana.svg.png)), and is perfectly balanced like the original MNIST dataset (6k/1k train/test for each class).